Getty & iStock controlled-vocabulary keywords in seconds. Not nights.

 I have more than 30 videos — can I still get one CSV?+

 Yes.
 Each drop is capped at 100 photos or 30 videos — videos are lower because we decode three frames from every clip right in your browser before anything is sent, which is heavier on the tab than a photo resize.
 But that cap is per drop, not per export: keep dropping more batches and they stack in the same review screen and download as a single combined CSV.
 So if you have 200 clips going to Getty in one upload, drop them in batches and export one CSV at the end.
-Each file is 1 credit, and re-dropping a file that's already in the export is skipped so you're never charged twice.
+A photo is 1 credit and a video clip is 2 (each clip runs a heavier multi-frame analysis) — 2 and 3 respectively when you tick Varied context — and re-dropping a file that's already in the export is skipped so you're never charged twice.

 Can I review and edit keywords before exporting?+